mesosphere/dcos-commons/docs/pages/operations-guide.md

 Plan Pause differs from Plan Stop in the following ways:
 * Pause can be issued for a specific phase or for all phases within a plan.
 Stop can only be issued for a plan.
 * Pause updates the underlying Phase/Step state.
-Stop not only updated the underlying state, but also restarts the plan.
+Stop not only updates the underlying state, but also restarts the plan.

 ### Pause
-Pause the plan, or a specific phase in that plan with the provided phase name (or UUID)
+Pause the plan, or a specific phase in that plan with the provided phase name (or UUID).

 ```bash
 dcos kafka plan pause deploy 97e70976-505f-4689-abd2-6286c4499091
 ```

-NOTE: The UUID above is an example, use the Plan Status command with the `--json` flag to extract a valid UUID.
+**NOTE:** The UUID above is an example.
+Use the Plan Status command with the `--json` flag to extract a valid UUID.

 Plan Pause differs from Plan Stop in the following ways:
 * Pause can be issued for a specific phase or for all phases within a plan.
 Stop can only be issued for a plan.
 * Pause updates the underlying Phase/Step state.
 Stop not only updated the underlying state, but also restarts the plan.

 ### Resume
-Resume the plan, or a specific phase in that plan with the provided phase name (or UUID)
+Resume the plan, or a specific phase in that plan, with the provided phase name (or UUID).

 ```bash
 dcos kafka plan resume deploy 97e70976-505f-4689-abd2-6286c4499091
 ```

 ### Force-Restart
-Restart the plan with the provided name, or a specific phase in the plan with the provided name, or a specific step in a phase of the plan with the provided step name.
+Restart the plan with the provided name, or a specific phase in the plan, with the provided nam, or a specific step in a phase of the plan with the provided step name.

 ```bash